nethruster/ptemplate/README.md

 Once everything is compiled and built the last step is to serve the contents of the `dist/` folder as static files with your web server of choice and you're done!

 ## Form API
-The form of the contact page are sended to the address specified in `src/config.js` as `formUrl`.
+The form of the contact page is sended to the address specified in `src/config.js` as `formUrl`.
 The request have:
 * Method: `POST`
 * Header: `Content-Type: "application/json; charset=UTF-8"`
 * Body: